-TC = Total Coliforms, E. coli = Escherichia coli, Cl2 = chlorine, NTU = Nephelometric turbidity unit. >= Greater than, mg/L = milligrams per litre, °C = degrees Celsius
+TC = Total Coliforms, E. coli = Escherichia coli, Cl2 = chlorine, NTU = Nephelometric turbidity unit.

 Disinfection Byproducts.
 The CRD collected six sets of samples for a disinfection byproduct analysis from a transmission main at Mills Road.
 The annual average total trihalomethane (TTHM) and annual average total haloacetic acid (HAA) concentrations were 17.5 and 17.2 μ g/L, respectively, well below the MAC (TTHM = 100 and HAA = 80 μ g/L) stipulated in the Canadian guidelines.
 These annual averages are in-line with the pre-2021 disinfection byproduct concentrations.
 At the beginning of 2021, the GVDWS was switched to free chlorine for about one month, which resulted in higher disinfection byproduct concentrations (see 2021 Annual Report).
-While this was a short-term effect and concentrations remained below the health limits, these results have demonstrated the importance of using chloramines for secondary disinfection for the purpose of disinfection byproduct management.
-This sampling location was also sampled and tested for the disinfection byproduct Nitrosodimethylamine (NDMA), a newly-listed parameter that is classified as "probably carcinogenic" by Health Canada and associated with disinfection using chloramines.
+While this was a short-term effect and concentrations remained below the health limits, these results have demonstrated the importance of using chloramines for secondary disinfection byproduct Nitrosodimethylamine (NDMA), a newly-listed parameter that is classified as "probably carcinogenic" by Health Canada and associated with disinfection using chloramines.
 The Canadian guidelines MAC for NDMA is 40 ng/L. All NDMA results at this location were below the detection limit of 1.9 ng/L.